mt7-dev/local_manifests/README.md

-# manifest
+# Huawei Ascend Mate 7 CM Manifest
-Add this manifest to your .repo/local_manifests folder to sync your source with this project
+Add `mt7-dev.xml` to your `.repo/local_manifests` folder and hit `repo sync` to sync your source tree with this project.